-Far from being haunted by its tumultuous modern history, Berlin has recast itself as one of Europe’s most exciting destinations.
-This edgy, energetic metropolis might be Germany’s capital, but in many ways it is the antithesis to the rest of the country.
-A creative hub of international repute, Berlin is a ragtag city with a multicultural population and a thriving underground scene.
-Its hedonistic nightlife is probably the best in Europe and undoubtedly the most liberal – there are no taboos left in some of the city’s clubs.
+Far from being haunted by its tumultuous 20th-century history, Berlin has recast itself as one of Europe’s most exciting destinations.
+The German capital boasts an enviable creative hub inspired by its multicultural population and a thriving underground scene.
+The city’s hedonistic nightlife is probably the best in Europe, and easily one of the most liberal – there are few taboos left in some of Berlin’s clubs.

-Of course, Berlin’s history is inescapable; the scars of war are still visible on some of the most iconic monuments, while sections of the Wall, which divided the city for nearly three decades, still stand today.
-There are also plenty of world-class museumsoffering a glimpse into life under the Nazis and then the Soviets.
+The locals might have moved on from the past, but the scars of war are still visible on some of the most iconic monuments.
+Sections of the Berlin Wall, which divided the city for nearly three decades, still stand today.
+There are also plenty of world-class museums documenting life under the Nazis and then the Soviets.

-With its global gastronomy, fascinating history and vivacious subculture, not to mention racy nightlife, it’s easy to see how this ‘poor but sexy’ city seduces so many travellers.
-Unrivalled in its ability to thrill, the only question is; why aren’t you at Europe’s biggest party?
+With its global gastronomy, fascinating history and vivacious subculture – not to mention racy nightlife – this ‘poor but sexy’ city is sure to go on seducing hip travellers.
+Berlin is unrivalled in its ability to entertain, asking only one question of its visitors: when are you joining the party?